Search for answers after Texas' deadly floods brings lawmakers to devastated Hill Country

-KERRVILLE, Texas (AP) — Texas lawmakers began searching for answers on Thursday following the deadly July 4 floods to the heart of the devastation in Kerr County, where local officials faced questions over their response to the disaster that swept away homes and campers along the Guadalupe River.
+KERRVILLE, Texas (AP) — A rural Texas county needed but lacked an updated warning system, local officials testified Thursday, when flash flooding swept away homes and vehicles and left families begging for rescue on the roofs of their homes earlier this month.

-The hearing is the first time a panel of lawmakers visited the hard-hit Texas Hill Country since the floods, which killed at least 136 people.
-Most were in Kerr County, including 27 young campers and counselors at Camp Mystic, an all-girls summer camp.
+Texas lawmakers searched for answers during a hearing on the deadly July 4 floods that overwhelmed Kerr County in a matter of hours.
+The hearing was the first time a panel of lawmakers visited the hard-hit Texas Hill Country since the floods.
+At least 136 people were killed, including 27 youths and counselors at an all-girls camp.

-“That day will haunt me for the rest of my life.
-Like you, we all feel this pain,” said Lt.
-Gov. Dan Patrick, who said he hopes legislators will be able to learn valuable lessons from testimony.
-“How do we move forward so that when an event like this happens again at any level we are better prepared for it?”
+Among local officials who testified was the county’s emergency management chief, who explained his absence in the initial hours as the disaster unfolded.

-Among those invited to testify were local leaders who have defended their preparations and response to the fast-rising waters.
-Residents will also be given the chance to address lawmakers.
+Others who testified Thursday before an audience of hundreds of people — some who wore green ribbons in memory of the victims — called for urgent improvements for better flood warnings and flood mitigation.

 The hearing comes as authorities have begun publicly releasing records and audio — including 911 calls — that have provided new glimpses into the escalating danger and chaos in the early hours of the July Fourth holiday.
 They include panicked and confused messages from residents caught in trees as well as families fleeing with children from homes with water creeping up to the knees.